 2015 marked Kinetic Energy's 40th anniversary.
 For the last 30 years the company's work has essentially been the product of one of the most enduring creative partnerships in Australia: Graham Jones and Jepke Goudsmit.
 Since teaming up in 1984, they have run an ongoing program of training, research, creation and performance.
 The merging of their individual dance and theatre backgrounds resulted in a radical synthesis of disciplines, their unique style being characterized by a seamless integration of the dramatic, the kinetic and the acoustic.
 Their work is hybrid, cross-cultural, and explores contemporary performance in form, content and social engagement.
 Their many initiatives include collaborations with guest artists, educational work, apprenticeship schemes and exchange programs, as well as providing space and opportunities to colleagues in the field.

 Graham originally studied to be a scientist and gained a Master of Agricultural Science degree at the University of Sydney.
-His extra-curricular interests included jazz ballet and modern dance, theatre, jazz music, and lead him to study trumpet and English literature.
-Eventually he succumbed to his passion for the arts and left both his science career and Australia in 1971, to pursue a path in professional dance and theatre overseas.
+His extra-curricular interests included jazz ballet and modern dance, which he studied with Cor de Regt and Anita Ardell.
+He was passionate about theatre and jazz music, and studied trumpet and English literature.
+After leaving university in 1965, he worked first as a biochemist, and then as a high school teacher, whilst pursuing his love of modern dance as a principal member of Ronne Arnold’s Contemporary Dance Company of Australia.
+Eventually he succumbed to his passion for the arts and left Australia in 1971, to pursue a path in professional dance and theatre overseas.
 His movement and choreographic skills were honed when he became a member of London 's renowned Ballet Rambert, and later in the vibrant dance scene of New York.
 He returned to Australia at the beginning of 1975 and formed Kinetic Energy Dance Company in May that year.
-It was the only contemporary dance company in Eastern Australia at the time, and made its debut in October 1975 at the Seymour Centre for the Arts in Sydney.
+It made its debut in October 1975 at the Seymour Centre for the Arts in Sydney.
 Mary Emery commented in The Australian, ”The Kinetic Energy Dance Company are likely to be a force to reckon with in modern dance...
 Certainly on the basis of this programme Graham Jones, their artistic director, reveals an important talent as a choreographer/dancer.”

-In the next ten years Graham and his company wrote some colorful pages in the history of dance in Australia.
-Graham established the first warehouse space in Sydney 's CBD as a permanent home for his company, just behind the Anthony Hordern department store at Liverpool Street, setting the fashion for artist cooperatives to occupy warehouses in downtown Sydney.
+In the next ten years Graham and his company wrote some colourful pages in the history of dance in Australia.
+At the end of 1977, after a two year residency at the Seymour Centre, Graham established the first warehouse space in Sydney 's CBD as a permanent home for his company.
+It was located behind the old Anthony Hordern department store at Liverpool Street, setting the fashion for artist cooperatives to occupy warehouses in downtown Sydney.
 This was a lively section of the city with a healthy mix of rag trade businesses, restaurants and off beat niche shops like Jazz Garter.
 For a while the area was affordable to live and work in, friendly to a vibrant cross section of the community, with a Left Bank atmosphere, which Premier Bob Carr later promised to regenerate, but failed to deliver.

-Graham saw education and audience development as the keys to sustaining the company's work in the area of new dance.
-Within five years the company was touring annually for eleven weeks, teaching and performing at schools and universities, and giving public performances on a circuit that linked Adelaide, Melbourne, Sydney and Brisbane.
+Graham saw education and audience development as the keys to establishing the company's work in the area of new dance.
+To this end he created a dance-in-education program for schools, called DANCE INSIGHT.
+The company also became famous for its site-specific events for tertiary institutions, in cafeterias, libraries, quadrangles etc. And, apart from annual Summer Schools, the Company ran a comprehensive three-term course in various dance techniques and composition for adults at the Warehouse.
+By 1980, these initiatives were well-developed, and the company was touring annually for eleven weeks, teaching and performing at schools and universities, and giving public performances on a circuit that linked Adelaide, Melbourne, Sydney and Brisbane and regional centres in between.
 The company's Liverpool Street warehouse space had become a lively centre for dance study, apprenticeships and informal performances in Sydney.
 Desley Gardiner, writing in the December issue of Dance Australia, caught up with the company in September 1980 at the Cement Box Theatre in Brisbane, “Kinetic Energy are to be congratulated for the high standard of their work.
 Companies of this calibre are a must if modern dance in Australia is to develop and grow.”

 In 1984, after seeing the company at the Open Stage in Melbourne, American dancer Lenny Choice wrote in the September issue of Dance Australia, “The work of the Kinetic Energy Dance Company is humanistic, intelligent and thoughtful.
 I enjoyed this company because of its strong individual identity, its quality of work and its fortitude in carrying on despite harsh financial difficulties.”

-In 1985, they relocated to a new space at the southern end of King Street, Newtown, which had the potential to become a flexible open-space studio theatre.
+In 1985, the company relocated to a new space at the southern end of King Street, Newtown, which had the potential to become a flexible open-space studio theatre.
 With the help of some government subsidy, major renovations and fire & safety work were undertaken.
 In 1989 a Theatre and Public Halls licence was granted.
 The new venue was baptised THE EDGE as a home base for the company and as a low budget haven for practitioners in the performing arts.
-Signifying the merge of their individual dancing and acting backgrounds, Graham and Jepke renamed their company KINETIC ENERGY Theatre Company.

 Their vision was to build a team of skilled interdisciplinary performers, dedicated to ongoing training, research and creation.
-They launched an annual programme of performance seasons, and continued their collaboration with guest artists, educational work and apprenticeship schemes.
-They also initiated many exchanges within the wider arts community, most notably through their ONE WITH AT LEAST ANOTHER series.
+They launched an annual program of performance seasons, and continued their creative collaboration with guest artists, particularly with composers and musicians in residence, such as Roger Dean, Don Reid and Kevin Hunt.
+They also expanded their educational work and apprenticeship schemes.
+They initiated many exchanges within the wider arts community, most notably through their ONE WITH AT LEAST ANOTHER series.

-But in 1990, all funding was cut and they could no longer support a performance ensemble.
+But by 1990, without ongoing government funding, they could no longer support a performance ensemble.
 They concentrated on the duo format, while continuing creative work with visual artists and composers on their major projects.
 In December that year, Richard Glover, SMH columnist and radio announcer at the ABC, was moved to say this about their work, “Jones and Goudsmit are among the very few in Sydney who are still burning the flame of experimental theatre in this increasingly inclement climate.
 Theatre which works deeply to uncover truths.
 Which is experimental in the best sense of the word.
 It is joyful work with a texture, intelligence and great sense of energy and life.
 There is sincerity where one has often found snake oil, intellectual coherence where one has often found mere pretension.
 This is an emperor who does have clothes.”